 You should have achieved, or be predicted to achieve, grades AAA at A-level.
-Two of these grades must be in Biology, Chemistry, Mathematics or Physics (alternative qualifications are welcome; see the website for full details and examples of typical offers) before submitting an application.
+Two of these grades must be in Biology, Chemistry, Mathematics or Physics.
+If a practical component forms part of any of the A-levels taken, we expect you to have taken it and passed.
+Alternative qualifications are welcome; see the website for full details and examples of typical offers.